 The University of Arizona Libraries is making plans for reopening to support researchers and their work once the decision to reopen the campus is determined.
 Here's an update.

 The highest priority of the University of Arizona Libraries is protecting the safety of students, staff, researchers, and instructors.
 We are deeply engaged in planning for reopening, and our work is informed by the University of Arizona guiding principles.
 In addition to aligning our efforts with the campus approach, Vice Dean Sarah Shreeves serves on the campus reopening team.
-Once our plan is approved by campus leadership, updates will be shared on COVID-19: Library changes and support.
+Learn more about accessing our services and resources during COVID-19.

 We are aware of the keen interest in regaining access to physical collections held in the Libraries and Special Collections, and borrowing physical items from other institutions through interlibrary loan.
-While we investigate ways to safely allow access to our collections and restart services for paging and borrowing physical materials, you can access the HathiTrust Digital Library to consult digitized versions of over one million items in our print collection.
 If there’s an e-book that you need for research or teaching, please request a purchase and we will investigate options.

 We are actively engaged with peer institutions to learn how they are resolving collection access issues.
 Results from the national Reopening Archives, Libraries, and Museums (REALM) Project by OCLC, the Institute for Museum and Library Services, and Battelle, will help us to identify best practices for managing access to physical assets during the pandemic.